Foley Center Library: University Archives & Special Collections

 The Special Collections Department works to preserve the heritage of Gonzaga University and to make its historical resources readily available for inspection, evaluation, and research.
 UASC manages physical materials including rare books dating back as far as the 15th century, and digital materials covering a wide variety of topics and formats.

 Some notable collections include the Gerard Manley Hopkins collection, the George R. Nethercutt Congressional papers, the Howard W. Wildin Sheet Music Collection, the Bing Crosby Collection, and the Hate Studies Collection, which collects material related to hate groups in the Pacific Northwest.

 Bing Crosby House Museum

 Foley Library's Special Collections manages a large collection of material relating to the singer and actor Bing Crosby, a native of Spokane and alumnus of Gonzaga.
 Now part of Gonzaga's campus, Crosby's childhood home was built in 1911 and still stands at its original location.
 The main floor houses over 200 items, including gold records, trophies, awards, and Crosby's Oscar for Going My Way (1944).
 What is not on display is stored in the University Archives and Special Collections’ vault in the Foley Center Library.
 The museum is free to the public.

 Publishing

 Gonzaga Library Publishing publishes open-access academic journals for the Gonzaga community.
+The Foley Library also manages Gonzaga's University Repository, which collects, manages and showcases scholarly and creative work by Gonzaga students, staff and faculty.